Editor’s Note: This article was first published on December 11, 2020.

 There are three types of financial aid if you’re not self-employed.

 - Coronavirus Job Retention Scheme: You can claim 80% of the monthly wages (with a maximum of £2,500 per month) of your employees if their working hours are disrupted because of the outbreak.
+This scheme is active until the end of September 2021 with some updates.

 - Kickstart Schemes: There are two Kickstart Schemes, one is for 30 or more employees, other is for 29 or fewer employees.
 Kickstart scheme grants funds to employers to create job opportunities for young people who are at risk of long term unemployment.